 - Thermos: If you’re traveling during the spring/summer, I advise you to take a thermos to keep your water cool.
 You can easily find places to refill it with ice.
 Death Valley National Park is the hottest place on earth.
 Make sure to drink a ton of water and visit the park early in the morning.

 - Sunscreen & Hat: Are you ready for magnificent sunny days?
 Sunscreen & hat are a necessity!

-- Tire Chains: Travelling during winter?
+- Tire Chains: Traveling during winter?
 You will need tire chains if you’re going to Sequoia National Park or Yosemite National Park.

 International travelers should have everything they need after reading this guide.
 With these tips, you’re ready to hit the road!
 Book your campervan today.